What Is Dental Bonding?

 - Dental bonding can be matched to the color of the rest of your teeth, making it look very natural.

-- Bonding is generally much less expensive than porcelain veneers.
+- Dental bonding is generally much less expensive than porcelain veneers.

 Considerations for Dental Bonding